slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 Reducing network load
 ^^^^^^^^^^^^^^^^^^^^^^

+Activate
+^^^^^^^^^^

-**Activate**: By default, the ``hostname`` command activates the half module, and therefore, all UDP ports are enabled.
-One can deactivate a whole half module (ie. 2 UDP ports) using command  ``activate`` with the ``false`` argument.
-This will disable both UDP ports of the half module and no data will be transmitted from it.
+By default, the ``hostname`` command activates the respective half module it connects to, enabling all UDP ports.
+To deactivate an entire half module (i.e., both UDP ports), use the ``activate`` command with the ``false`` argument.
+This disables both UDP ports for that half module, so no data is transmitted from it — only half of the module is read out.
+To specify which half module to activate or deactivate, use the module index (for Eiger, each half module has its own module index).

-**Datastream**: The ``datastream`` command with arguments ``left`` or ``right``, along with ``false`` can be used to disable the data streaming from one or all of the two UDP ports in a half module.
+**Datastream**: The ``datastream`` command with arguments ``left`` or ``right``, along with ``false`` can be used to disable the data streaming from one or both the two UDP ports in a half module.
 This allows for more flexible configurations, such as reading only two chips or one UDP port of a half module.
+To specify which half module to activate or deactivate, use the module index (for Eiger, each half module has its own module index).

 Note: Only the activated ports will write data as it does not make sense to write an empty file.